April - September 2016

-The Walnut Street West Library will present an hour of Russian and South African folk music that will be performed by the music students of KIPP DuBois Collegiate Academy.
+The Walnut Street West Library presented an hour of Russian and South African folk music that was performed by the music students of KIPP DuBois Collegiate Academy.

 Mercedes de Acosta: Revolutionary Socialite

 Mercedes de Acosta is best remembered for her relationships with Isadora Duncan, Greta Garbo, and Marlene Dietrich.
 However, she was also an accomplished writer and an influential figure in the café society of the 1930s.
-She influenced and inspired artists and writers who challenged both sexual and artistic norms such as Igor Stravinsky, Cecil Beaton, Sarah Bernhardt, and Noel Coward.
-In this tour, we will explore some of the written correspondence between de Acosta and the revolutionary artists of her day.
+She influenced and inspired artists and writers who challenged both sexual and artistic norms, such as Igor Stravinsky, Cecil Beaton, Sarah Bernhardt, and Noel Coward.
+A tour explored some of the written correspondence between de Acosta and the revolutionary artists of her day.

 About Hands-On Tours

-Created especially for visitors who seek an in-depth and focused look at our collection, Hands-On Tours allow you unparalleled access to rare and important items that are not usually on view to the public.
-Depending on the tour, you will have the chance to handle historic items, be it by turning the page of a rare book, testing the weight of a delicate teacup, or reading from a manuscript.
+Created especially for visitors who seek an in-depth and focused look at their collection, Hands-On Tours allows unparalleled access to rare and important items that are not usually on view to the public.
+Depending on the tour, attendees have the chance to handle historic items, be it by turning the page of a rare book, testing the weight of a delicate teacup, or reading from a manuscript.

 Joseph.
 C. Scott Foundation